How to Say "If the fox goes to the square, the fox can find the way" in Korean | -(으)면 Grammar

 What does "If the fox goes to the square, the fox can find the way" mean in Korean?

-The Korean sentence "여우가 광장에 가면, 길을 찾을 수 있어요." translates to "If the fox goes to the square, the fox can find the way." in English. "여우가 광장에 가면, 길을 찾을 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "여우가 광장에 가면, 길을 찾을 수 있어요." translates to "If the fox goes to the square, the fox can find the way." in English.
+When you say "여우가 광장에 가면, 길을 찾을 수 있어요.", you are not just translating — you are adopting a Korean mindset.
+The sentence carries the warmth of a fairy-tale world.

 Pronunciation guide: yeouga gwangjange gamyeon, gileul chateul su iteoyo.